Changes in the newborn at birth

 A fine hair called lanugo might cover the newborn's skin, especially in preterm babies.
 The hair should disappear within the first few weeks of the baby's life.

 A thick, waxy substance called vernix may cover the skin.
-This substance protects the fetus while floating in amniotic fluid in the womb.
+This substance protects the baby while floating in amniotic fluid in the womb.
 Vernix should wash off during the baby's first bath.

 The skin might be cracking, peeling, or blotchy, but this should improve over time.

 Olsson J. The newborn.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 7.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 7.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.